felipeflorencio/Swift-Snippets/README.md

 </details>

-## Code Helper

 <details>
-<summary>Adjust view when keyboard appears</summary>
+<summary>Helpers - General</summary>

+Folder that contains general code helpers, that can help you with tasks that are not that specific.

+Link to the folder: [link](Helper)
-Helper class for you easy adjust any view with text field that is inside ScrollView and it's behind keyboard.

-With possibility to pass any other size that you want to have as difference the keyboard.
+- `Keyboard Avoid Helper*`: Helper class for you easy adjust any view with text field that is inside ScrollView and it's behind keyboard.
+With possibility to pass any other size that you want to have as difference the keyboard. - [link](Helper/KeyboardAvoidHelper.swift)

-- Helper Folder -> KeyboardAvoidHelper.swift - [link](Helper/KeyboardAvoidHelper.swift)
+- `Identify if user set the device to mute*`: Helper that allow you to identify programmatically if user set the device to muted / silence state. - [link](Helper/DeviceStatus.swift)

 </details>